Mary holds the baby Jesus as Balthazar and others look on.

 “Whether there has been a success in erasure or not, that does not erase the fact that our presence was known, respected, and acknowledged even by those who we would deem as colonial powers.”

-Colorful illustration of Mary sitting with the baby Jesus in her lap as men gather around him in adoration.
+Mary holds the baby Jesus as men gather around him in adoration.

 This image depicts one of the best-known events from the Christian Bible, in which three wise men bring gifts to Jesus Christ at his birth.
 In this interpretation of the scene from a Belgian manuscript created around 1525, one of the wise men is black.